Blog

 Consider a Pet Health Supplement

-The change in environment, travel stress, and exposure to potential infections or illnesses during a camping trip can disrupt your pet's digestive system.
+The change in environment, travel stress, and exposure to potential infections or illnesses during a camping trip can disrupt your dog's digestive system.

-You can go beyond probiotics with Maya Pet, the first-ever anthrobiotic.
-Based on ancient wisdom, Maya Pet’s targeted Smart Strains™ of good bacteria actually modulate your pet’s immune system and boost gut health.
+You can go beyond probiotics with Maya Pet.
+Based on ancient wisdom, Maya Pet’s targeted Smart Strains™ of good bacteria are specifically chosen to help boost your dog’s immune system and improve gut health.

 Order Now